 This plan offers a repayment period of 25 years, along with a fixed or graduated amount.
 The payments are usually lower than that made under Standard and Graduated Repayment Plans.

-Multiple federal student loans with varying interests, repayment rates, and payment due dates can be consolidated into a new loan.
-If the loan balances of borrowers exceed beyond $60,000, then the loan term can be extended to 30 years.
-For having multiple federal loans with their own interest rates, repayment terms and minimum monthly payments can be a wise decision.
-The weighted average of the previous loan rates will become the weighted average, and hence getting a lower rate would just remain a dream.
+Consolidating multiple federal loans with their own interest rates, repayment terms, and minimum monthly payments can be a wise decision.
+The weighted average of the previous loan rates will become the weighted average, hence, getting a lower rate would just remain a dream.

 The estimated length of repayment periods for consolidated loans is given below.